Malleable scheduling beyond identical machines: Rounding schemes

 \subsection{A $3$-approximation for uniform machines}

-We prove an algorithm of improved approximation guarantee for the special case of uniform machines, i.e., every machine has a unique speed $s_i$ such that $s_{i,j} = s_i$ for all $j \in \J$.
-Given a target makespan $C$, we say that a machine $i$ is {\em $j$-fast} for a job $j \in \J$ if $j \in J^+_i$, while we say that $i$ is {\em $j$-slow} if $j \in J^-_i$.
-As opposed to the previous cases, the rounding for the uniform case starts by transforming the feasible solution of [LP($C$)] into another extreme point solution that satisfies a useful structural property, as described in the following proposition (see Appendix~\ref{appendix:uniform:bfs} for the proof). \begin{restatable}{proposition}{restatePropositionUniform} There is an extreme point solution $x$ of [LP(C)] that satisfies the following property: For each $j \in \J$ there is at most one $j$-slow machine $i \in \M$ such that $x_{i,j} > 0$ and $x_{i,j'} > 0$ for some job $j' \neq j$.
-Furthermore, this machine, if it exists, is the slowest machine that $j$ is assigned to. \end{restatable} Let $x$ be an extreme point solution of [LP(C)] that satisfies the property of Proposition~\ref{uniform:bfs} and let $\mathcal{G}(x)$ a properly oriented pseudoforest.
-By the above proposition, each job $j$ has at most three types of assignments in $\mathcal{G}(x)$: (i) $j$-fast machines $F_j$, (ii) {\em exclusive} $j$-slow machines $D_j$, i.e. $j$-slow machines that are completely assigned to $j$, and (iii) at most one shared $j$-slow machine $i_{j}$ (which is the slowest machine that $j$ is assigned to).
+We prove an algorithm of improved approximation guarantee for the special case of uniform machines, namely, every machine $i \in \M$ is associated with a unique speed $s_i$, such that $s_{i,j} = s_i$ for all $j \in \J$.
+Given a target makespan $C$, we say that a machine $i$ is {\em $j$-fast} for a job $j \in \J$ if $f_j(\{i\}) \leq C$, while we say that $i$ is {\em $j$-slow} otherwise.
+As opposed to the previous cases, the rounding for the uniform case starts by transforming the feasible solution of [LP($C$)] into another extreme point solution that satisfies a useful structural property, as described in the following proposition: